 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read disclosure for more information.

 My favorite sewing projects are upcycling, refashioning, and repurposing because they’re eco-friendly, and the fabric is free–meaning the pressure not to mess up is less.

 One of my most recent upcycled projects involved using an old button-down shirt jacket to sew a quick and easy DIY envelope pillow cover.

 Since there were buttons on the shirt, they acted as the envelope closure, and this simple project took only four seams.

 Follow along for this beginner pillow cover tutorial using an old shirt!

 DIY Envelope Pillowcase Inspiration

-Enter my Mom’s outdated lime green, button-down shirt that just so happened to be an EXACT match to the shade of my daughter’s room fabric and decorations.
-I snatched this thing from her donation pile knowing I could make great use of it!
+Enter my Mom’s outdated lime green, button-down shirt that just so happened to be an EXACT match to the shade of my daughter’s room decor.

-The beauty of this envelope fold pillowcase project is that it’s so beginner-friendly.
-You can use the buttons on the front of the shirt as the envelope where you insert the pillow form, and you don’t even have to worry about creating the opening on the back or finishing any fabric edges!
+Since you can use the buttons on the front of the shirt as the envelope portion, you don’t have to worry about creating the opening on the back or finishing any fabric edges!

 How to Make A DIY Envelope Pillow Cover